yeni-choi/Android-Study/README.md

 # Android-Study
-This is a repository for Android Study.
+This is a repository for UMC EWHA Android Study.